-- Choose File Access Invite Member from the top menu bar to bring up the 'Invite Member' form that lets you specify additional users of your BSCW server who are to be granted access to this workspace. - Continue as explained in 4.4.1 "Creating shared workspaces" on page 64.
+- Choose File Access Invite Member from the top menu bar to bring up the 'Invite Member' form that lets you specify additional members who are to be granted access to this workspace. - Continue as explained in 4.1.1 "Creating shared workspaces" on page 73.
+As an ordinary member, you may invite further members only in the roles of Member and Restricted Member.
+Only managers may invite other users as Manager.